-Semantics for Privacy
+Semantics for privacy

 The vision of ubiquitous computing in which personal information flows in a highly networked ecosystem requires privacy enforcement mechanisms, especially if public screens are expected to be shared for displaying such information as well as personal terminals.
-Although privacy is a very rich and specific research domain, in this part, we will study how semantic technologies can help to enforce privacy in ubiquitous systems by reviewing a few approaches that must be considered to enforce privacy in Social Ambient Intelligence systems.
+In this part, we will study how semantic technologies can help to enforce privacy in ubiquitous systems.

-According to (Damianou, Dulay, Lupu, & Sloman, 2001), the use of policies is an emerging technique for controlling and adjusting the low-level system behaviors by specifying highlevel rules.
+According to (Damianou, Dulay, Lupu, & Sloman, 2001), the use of policies is an emerging technique for controlling and adjusting the low-level system behaviors by specifying high-level rules.
 Policies enforced using semantic rule engines are implemented in most secure semantic context-aware platforms studied earlier in this chapter.
 In their review of semantic web languages for policy representation and reasoning, (Tonti et al., 2003) explain that "the use of policies allows administrators to modify system behavior without changing source code or requiring the consent or cooperation of the components being governed".
-KAoS and Rei are both semantic policy languages: KAoS is an OWL-based language and uses Java Theorem Prover to support reasoning whereas Rei uses Prolog and RDF-S. They also propose different enforcement mechanisms: KAoS requires the enforcers to be implemented and integrated in the system entities to control, whereas the Rei's actions are to be executed outside the Rei's engine.
+KAoS and Rei are both semantic policy languages: KAoS is an OWL-based language and uses Java Theorem Prover to support reasoning whereas Rei uses Prolog and RDF-S. They also propose different enforcement mechanisms: KAoS requires to the enforcers to be implemented and integrated in the system entities to control, whereas the Rei's actions are to be executed outside the Rei's engine.